The Ellis School: 20th century

 Helen Mason Moore became headmistress in 1962 and served as headmistress until 1971.
-During her tenure, she created department heads and consulted with them on academic policies, allowed seniors to complete independent study and senior projects, brought visiting speakers to the school for weekly assemblies, and opened the school's facilities to the community.
+During her tenure, she created department heads.
+She consulted with them on academic policies, allowed seniors to complete independent study and senior projects, brought visiting speakers to the school for weekly assemblies, and opened the school's facilities to the community.
 Among other groups, the Pittsburgh Savoyards spent several years in residence at the Ellis School.

-In 1969, the trustees decided to look into the advisability of coeducation for Ellis.
+In 1969, the trustees decided to consider the advisability of coeducation at Ellis.
 In the fall of 1972, the board of trustees decided that Ellis would remain a single-sex school.
 Judith Cohen Callomon '54, retired upper school director and former acting head of school, recalled, "When the decision was announced in assembly, the girls responded en masse in one of those ear-splitting, bench-thumping ovations."

 Janet Jacobs succeeded Helen Moore as headmistress in 1971.
 In 1974, Jacobs announced May mini-courses for the upper school.
 This "third semester" in the last few weeks of the school year offers more than 50 courses.

 In 1977, the school instituted the Experimental Intellectual Program (EIP) to provide funds to teachers for courses, conferences, curriculum planning, and travel.
-The school began to award one travel grant yearly.
+The school began awarding one travel grant each year.
 In 1984, the school made the EIP permanent and renamed it the Janet Jacobs Enrichment Program (JEP).

 In 1973, Ellis added an optional afternoon kindergarten session.
 The full-day session quickly filled and, within a few years, replaced the half-day kindergarten entirely.
 In 1985, the school introduced an extended daycare program for lower school students.
 Shortly after that, it expanded the program to include students from the middle school grades.
 The school occupied girls in the program from 3:15–5:45 pm with snacks, indoor and outdoor activities, homework, music, and art.
 In 1990, the Ellis faculty started the Fifth Avenue Family Child Care Center, located in the basement of Arbuthnot House.
 The center, incorporated and managed by the faculty, is a distinct entity.

 In 1974, the board approved plans for adding studio space and a new audio-visual room to the Fine Arts Building.
 In 1975, Ellis embarked on a ten-year development program.